neondatabase/website/content/docs/integrations/vercel.md

 ## Create a Neon project

 When creating a Neon project, take note of your project ID, database name, user, password, and port number.
 This information is required when defining your connection settings.
-Neon provides the password to you immediately after you create a project.

 To create a Neon project: